RBReif/bgp-hijack-detection/README.md

 The RIB and the updates files need to be in the same subdirectory.
 If no RIB is specified, Hijackdetector will automatically use the newest RIB and all following updates files.
 If no RIB is present in the specified subdirectory, all included updates files are parsed and analysed for conflicts.

+### Special monitoring of predefined prefixes
+With the ``-prefixesfile`` flag, it is possible to provide a list of prefixes where any conflict involving one announcement for such a prefix (or a more specific prefix) gets directly printed out to standard output.
+The file is expected to contain one IPv4 prefix per line with the network address followed by a slash (/) and the subnet length.

 ### Analysis of found conflicts
 All found conflicts will be written to a file.